Roam stores what you write; Fasrad does the writing — reads your email, drafts the note, files it, and acts on what’s there.

 Roam is where ideas connect; Fasrad is an agent that reads your email, drafts the note, files it, and acts on what's in it.

-Roam Research built a following around one real idea: every block is addressable, and bidirectional links turn flat notes into a graph you can wander.
-Daily notes, block references, the query syntax — for people who think by connecting, it's the closest thing to writing the way your mind actually works.
-The reason people stay is that no other tool makes link-as-you-type feel this native.
+Roam Research built a following around one idea: every block is addressable, and bidirectional links turn flat notes into a graph you can wander.
+Daily notes, block references, the query syntax — it's a writing environment for people who think by connecting ideas as they type.

 But the graph only grows if you keep feeding it.
 Roam is a place you go to, type into, and structure yourself.
 It doesn't read your inbox, it doesn't know you had a call yesterday, and it never writes the follow-up the note is supposedly about.
 The thinking is yours, the linking is yours, the upkeep is yours.
 Fasrad starts from the other end: it reads the source — a thread, a clipped page, a meeting — pulls out what matters, writes the note in plain language, and then does the thing the note implies, like drafting the reply or booking the time.